 9. Slack: Link prompts to a relevant value metric

 Convincing users to upgrade is easier when your pricing is organized around the most relevant value metric.
-In this way, you can be confident that you're offering maximum value to every customer segment within your audience.

 Help your users think bigger

 If you try to trick or cajole users into paying for additions and upgrades to your app, you risk losing them altogether.
 Instead, let users make the next move.
 When users take initiative, it means they're interested in the upgrade and engaged with your app.
-The nine companies we've reviewed above take their cues from users before they present an upsell, and it works.
+The 9 companies reviewed above take their cues from users before they present an upsell, and it works.